GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-5.md

 Example 2: There are multiple artifacts that provide classes under `javax.servlet` (`javax.servlet:javax.servlet-api:3.1.0` and `javax.servlet:servlet-api:2.5` at least).
-The correct one to choose depends on your runtime.
+The correct choice depends on the runtime.
   - The only type of library that should depend on `servlet-api` is one used exclusively in servlet applications.
 In this case, the `servlet-api` dependency should have `provided` scope.
 Other libraries should